 A Quick Look Through:

 One of the very few things we think about at the beginning of the day is food.
 It is an important element in our day-to-day lives, and therefore the safety of food is a common human right.
-Globally, more than a billion people are at a high risk of consuming food in unsafe quantities, with nearly a million of them acquiring food borne illnesses that can even cost their lives.
+Globally, more than a billion people are at a high risk of consuming food in unsafe quantities, with nearly a million of them acquiring foodborne illnesses that can even cost their lives.
 Food allergy is an uncommon reaction to a particular food, prompted by the immune system of our body.
 The most common foods that trigger an allergic reaction are fish, peanuts, walnuts, shellfish, eggs, milk, soy, and wheat.
 Spoilage to food products may happen in many ways; any stage of production (preparation and processing); presence of microbes on untidy surfaces.
 Microorganisms like bacteria and virus will grow at a faster than expected rate when raw and uncooked food is left exposed to chilling or extreme temperatures.
 The word food safety in general describes all the factors that are needed to keep food safe from spoilage.
 Safety of food depends on the combined efforts of everyone included in the food supply.
 Throughout the food chain, it is the combined responsibility of everyone like farmers, producers, caterers and retailers to ensure the safety of food.
-Also, government authorities should put in laws to protect individual and public health.
+Also, government authorities should put in-laws to protect individual and public health.
 (Fung, Fred et al, 2018).

-The expert panel report by the National Institute of Allergy and Infectious Diseases (NIAID), USA defined food allergy as “an adverse health effect arising from a specific immune response that occurs reproducible on exposure to a given food”.
+The expert panel report by the National Institute of Allergy and Infectious Diseases (NIAID), USA defined food allergy as “an adverse health effect arising from a specific immune response that occurs reproducibly on exposure to a given food”.

 The Genetic Side of Food Allergy:

 Harmful reactions to food are documented in more than 25% of the population during their lifetime, with high prevalence during infancy and early childhood.
-These reactions can be classified on the basis of pathological changes, drug-associated reactions, food poisoning, dietary intolerances, environmental factors, gene–gene interactions, etc. A study conducted by scientists at John Hopkins Bloomberg School of Public Health, USA revealed that, a region of genome like human leukocyte antigen (HLA)-DQ and HLA-DR present in our chromosomes cause food allergy.
+These reactions can be classified on the basis of pathological changes, drug-associated reactions, food poisoning, dietary intolerances, environmental factors, gene-gene interactions, etc. A study conducted by scientists at John Hopkins Bloomberg School of Public Health, USA revealed that a region of genome like human leukocyte antigen (HLA)-DQ and HLA-DR present in our chromosomes cause food allergy.
 This region, they say is particular to peanut allergy and celiac disease.
 Another study revealed that the SERPINB gene group on chromosome 18 is the risk location for one particular type of food allergy.

 Research reports like these reiterate the importance of genetic and molecular research for our society as a whole, the reason behind differences in response to food, and the importance of knowledge about food allergies.
 Another research study reported that some allergies can be gender-related, inherited from parents.
 They concluded, high rates of inherited allergies from mothers were found in girls and high rates of inherited allergies from fathers in boys.
 This has suggestions for identifying allergy in children and planning preventive measures.
 Most importantly, it is always advised to take necessary precautions with certain foods if at least one parent is known to be allergic (Arshad, S Hasan et al, 2012).
-The table given below has the food-induced allergic reactions and the organ of target.
+The table given below has the food-induced allergic reactions and the organ of the target.

 (Source: Panel NS.
 Guidelines for the diagnosis and management of food allergy in the United States: report of the NIAID-sponsored expert panel.
 Journal of Allergy and Clinical Immunology.
 2010 Dec 1; 126(6):S1-58).